 An amine connected to three different substituents (R1 R2 and R3) should be chiral, since it has in total 4 different substituents (including the lone pair).
 However, all early attempts to prepare enantiomerically pure amines met with failure.
 It was later found that amines undergo inversion at room temperature, like an umbrella being forced inside-out by a strong wind.

 In the transition state for inversion the nitrogen is trigonal planar.
-One can thus calculate the difference in energy between the sp3 and sp2 geometries by measuring the activation barrier for this process (notably by the work of Kurt Mislow (RIP)].
+One can thus calculate the difference in energy between the sp3 and sp2 geometries by measuring the activation barrier for this process (see ref).

-Note 3:A fun counter-example would be Coelenterazine .
+Note 3:A fun counter-example might be Coelenterazine .

 One would not expect both nitrogen atoms to be sp2 hybridized, because that would lead to a cyclic, flat, conjugated system with 8 pi electrons : in other words, antiaromatic.
 I can’t find a crystal structure of the core molecule to confirm (but would welcome any additional information!)